IgniteUI/indigo-design-docfx/en/components/grid-column-hiding.md

 ## Grid Column Hiding

 Use the Grid Column Hiding to hide certain columns from the Grid.
-The easiest way to provide an interface for making columns visible again is by adding a Toolbar, which by default contains a button that lets you configure the visibility of columns for the whole grid.
+The easiest way to provide an interface for making columns visible again is by adding a Toolbar, which by default contains a button (combined with combo) that lets you configure the visibility of columns for the whole grid.
 The Grid Column Hiding is identical to the [Ignite UI for Angular Grid Column Hiding Feature](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/column_hiding.html)

 ### Grid Column Hiding Demo